Breast cancer awareness | Hospitals striving to reduce cancer patient fears during diagnosis, treatment

 Options and risks

-Lumpectomy, with follow-up radiation therapy has been shown to yield the same long-term survival rates as a full mastectomy, breast surgeon Dr. Renée Arlow said at Conemaugh East Hills outpatient center, 1450 Scalp Ave.
+Lumpectomy, with follow-up radiation therapy has been shown to yield the same long-term survival rates as a full mastectomy, breast surgeon Dr. Renée Arlow said at Conemaugh East Hills outpatient center.

 Women often misunderstand the risk, Arlow said, noting part of the surgeon’s job is to explain all options available and outline benefits and risks.